The Spirit Community

 I wondered about the fact that so many people were thinking about her and grieving for her.
 Did she feel all this grief?
 How could she stand it?
 I repeated to Sylvia what I heard Diana saying.
 “Here we are protected from the thoughts of all the people who are grieving for us.
 We could never stand it.
 I am now just like anyone else.
 I am not a princess or an ex-wife or a “scheming actress,” I am who I am I am–the real me.
 Here, fame makes absolutely no difference.
 Already I understand this.
 What matters is who I am and what I feel.
 At the moment all I am concerned about–apart from the boys–is that I can be with the person I love.
 And nobody can stop us being together.”

 In the spiritual planes, it is not our ability to rule but our ability to serve that counts.
 Returning to the case of Princess Diana.
-She had a high position in British society by right of her birth and marriage.
+She had a high place in British society by right of her birth and marriage.
 Nonetheless, she demonstrated in her life compassion for others and influenced a great many people around the world to adopt better principles.
-She had many faults, but I’m sure her standing in the afterlife will be one of honour and respect.
+She had many faults, but I’m sure her standing in the afterlife will be one of honor and respect.
 The personal touches given AIDS victims, and the comforting words and care offered to children in distress will be, in retrospect, of far greater importance than all the high-ranking engagements and public events she ever attended.
 In the afterlife, we rise to status according to the qualities of our character.

 Government in the spirit

-The spirit guides and helpers who have spoken through countless mediums all speak of the “natural Law” that dictates the conditions in the next world.
+The spirit guides and helpers who have spoken through countless mediums all speak of the “natural Law” of the Spirit Community that dictates the conditions in the next world.
 This natural law creates the right conditions spontaneously.
 For example, thoughts of anger will weigh heavy on some people and pull them into a pit of their own hatred until they are able to resolve these things.
-Similarly, thoughts of love will draw you upward to the higher levels of the spiritual kingdom.
+Similarly, thoughts of love will draw you up to the higher levels of the spiritual kingdom.
 The natural law also draws people together who have similar motivations and dispositions.
 And it is the natural law that decides who, in the afterlife, will have eminence.

-Those of good character and who are willing to serve will naturally attain position.
+Those of good character and who are willing to serve will naturally attain place.
 This is not a democratic society where every person’s vote counts.
-Instead, those with character naturally assume position–something that would, of course, be impossible in the material world.
+Instead, those with character naturally assume place–something that would, of course, be impossible in the material world.
 The workings of this natural law mean that the good automatically rise to position, while the bad sink to what is suitable for them.
 Those with a negative disposition cannot rise to the higher levels of the spirit, to interfere with the organization of the higher planes.
 They are pulled down by their negativity as if by weights.
 Advanced beings, however, if it is their wish, may descend to help those in the lower planes progress up the ladder of spirituality.

 CLICK TO FIND OUT MORE